 These three regions are described below:

-- Generally composed of parenchyma and sclerenchyma cells but sclerenchyma
+- It is generally composed of parenchyma and sclerenchyma cells but sclerenchyma cells may be absent.

 2. Vascular Bundle

-Xylem formed first is nearest the center of the stem.
+1. The xylem formed first is nearest the center of the stem is called protoxylem.

 Primary Structure of Monocot Stem

-Monocot stems are similar to dicotyledonous stem in having an epidermis, cortex and a stele.
+The monocotyledonous stems are similar to dicotyledonous stems in having an epidermis, a cortex and a stele.

-• Vascular bundle of monocot stems are usually scattered throughout the stele including the pith so that there is no distinction between pith and pith ray.
-Sometimes the center of the stele is free form VB and is occupied by parenchyma cells which dry up and disappear at an early stage resulting in a hollow stem.
+- Sometimes the center of the stele is free from vascular bundles and is occupied by parenchyma cells which dry up and disappear at an early stage resulting in a hollow stem, as in most grasses.

-- The VB of monocot stems are like those of dicot stem in consisting of xylem towards the center of the stele and phloem towards the periphery.
-The VB of monocot stem do not possess a cambium layer which is found in dicot stem.
-This means that monocotyledon stems usually do not have secondary
+- The vascular bundles of monocotyledonous stem do not possess a cambium layer which is found in dicotyledonous stems.
+This means that monocotyledonous stems usually do not have secondary thickening.

-- The phloem is made up of mostly of sieve tube, companion cells and xylem – vessel and woody parenchyma.
+- The phloem is made up mostly of sieve tubes, companion cells, and xylem of vessel and woody parenchyma.

 Characteristics of Monocot Stem

 - The stele is broken up into bundles.
-The VB are lying scattered in the ground tissue of the axis.
+The vascular bundles are lying scattered in the ground tissue of the axis.

-lacking but vestiges of cambial in bundles may present in the plant.
+- The vascular bundles are collateral and closed.
+The secondary growth of usual type is lacking but vestiges of cambial activity in bundles may present in the plant body.